 WDFW, with input from Reclamation, Ecology and other passage restoration experts, has completed a conceptual design for the Box Canyon Creek Fish Passage Enhancement Project.
-Reclamation has contracted with HDR to complete a 60% project design, anticipated to be completed in spring 2021.
-The project partners have met to establish performance goals for the 60% design.
-A site-visit with project partners and stakeholders was held in early October.
+Reclamation has contracted with HDR to move the design forward to a 60% design.
+The project partners have met to establish performance goals for 60% design.
+A site-visit with project partners and stakeholders was held October 1, 2020.
+Sixty percent designs are anticipated to be completed in spring 2021.